 If you’re staying at a Mexican’s home, you need to have an invitation letter from your host.
 Make sure you have this if needed.

 Mexico does not require immunizations of any kind.
 However, you may want to look for immunization requirements if you’re visiting or passing by another country before entering Mexican territory.

 Travel insurance is not mandatory in Mexico.
 However, it’s always advised to have it.
 We never know what may happen and it’s always better to be safe than sorry.

-However, you also have to take long weekend holidays into consideration.
-These include the Day of the Constitution, the Birth of Benito Juarez in March, the Mexican Independence in September and the Mexican Revolution in November.
+However, you also have to consider the long weekend holidays.
+These include the Day of the Constitution, the Birth of Benito Juarez in March, the Mexican Independence in September, and the Mexican Revolution in November.

 Also, the peak season might differ within cities and towns.
 Religious feasts and cultural festivals play an important role here.

 I’m not advising you to blatantly ignore your government’s recommendations.
-Just use precaution like you would wherever you travel.
+Just take precautions like you would wherever you travel.